reza-nikzad/bigdata/README.md

 Questions: (Recommending music)

- 1- How to address cold start problem?
+ 1- How to address cold start problem in collaborative filtering techniques?
  2- How to find similar users from dataset in collaborative filtering techniques?
  3-